From common edible mushrooms to exotic varieties from the far-east, the earth offers thousands of them.

 Due to their unique appearance, many people acknowledge that morel mushrooms are the easiest—and safest—wild mushroom to identify

-Growing kits to make your own are widely available too, and they can safely grow in the garden.
+Growing kits to make your own are available too, and they can safely grow in the garden.

 In regard to nutrition, morel mushrooms offer significant amounts of (3);